 Strolls ‘n’ Stories Stop One: The Tump

 Our first stop was literally less than a minutes walk from the car park and as we approached the big green 40ft mound which had a medieval/Game of Thrones Weirwood looking tree on it.
 Jan explained to us that this mound dates back to Norman times and once had a castle on top known as the Castle of Trellech or Tump Trellech Castle.

-Once we all got comfortable and seated on the mats provided, Jan began telling us the story of the Black Death plague, which had hit Trellech in the 1300’s.
+Once we all got comfortable and seated on the mats provided, Jan began telling us the story of the Black Death plague, which had hit Trellech in the 1300s.
 But Jan brought the story to life as she told us the story of Old Nell.
-A monologue as seen through the eyes of Old Nell a healer and elder in the village and how she survived the plague to meet a strange twist of fate.
-At this point, Jan had got us all hooked and we couldn’t wait to go to next location and hear the next story to be told.
+A monologue as told through the eyes of Old Nell a healer and elder in the village and how she survived the plague to meet a strange twist of fate.
+At this point, Jan had got us all hooked and we couldn’t wait to go to the next location and hear the next story to be told.